Agzam4/Mindustry-plugin/README.md

 - **Achievements** - per-map achievement system with tier progression
 - **Player rating** - based on playtime, kicks given and received
 - **SQLite persistence** - player stats, achievements, kick records
-- **Lightweight** - uses under 500 MB total with Mindustry, runs on a 1 GB RAM VPS

 The plugin consists of a core Mindustry mod, an annotation processor for compile-time code generation, a React web client, and a Go reverse proxy for TLS/OAuth/SPA serving.